Shuffle/Shuffle/README.md

 # Shuffle
-[Shuffle](https://shuffler.io) is an automation platform for your security stack.
-It leverages docker for scaling and OpenAPI for integrations.
-It has the possibility to run across multiple isolated environments, and gives you powerful tools to track progress.
+[Shuffle](https://shuffler.io) is an automation platform for your security stack (SOAR).
+It uses Docker for scaling and OpenAPI for integrations.
+Shuffle has the possibility to run across multiple isolated environments and tracks progress for you.

-**It's in BETA, so be careful**
+**It's in BETA**, but if you want to implement Shuffle - [get in touch](https://shuffler.io/contact), send a mail to [frikky@shuffler.io](mailto:frikky@shuffler.io) or on twitter [@frikkylikeme](https://twitter.com/frikkylikeme)

 ![Example Shuffle webhook integration](shuffle_webhook.png)